The Central Enigma of Consciousness

 has drawn attention to the deep analogy, and possible physical correspondence,

-between phase coherence in brain dynamics and the wave phase basis of all
+between phase coherence in brain dynamics and the wave phase basis of all quantum

-quantum measurements.
-Phase
+measurements.
+Phase coherence

-attention to from the decoherent groundswell of background noise.
-Key experimental investigations [32],
+to from the decoherent groundswell of background noise.
+Key experimental investigations [64],

 have repeatedly confirmed a relationship between phase coherence in central